HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

 ## Configuring LDAP settings for virtual portal realm support

 The following is a sample snippet that shows how to configure the DX Compose server to use multiple OpenLDAP servers with their own realms.
 These realms are then used  to specify access to the set of users that belong to the realm when creating a virtual portal.
 The realm value chosen in the Virtual Portal administration portlet also restricts the list of possible groups for the initial admin groups.
-Replace the values for `baseDN`, `bindDN`, `bindPassword`, and `host` with the proper values.
+Replace the values for `baseDN`, `bindDN`, `bindPassword`, `host`, and `port` with the proper values.

 ```xml
 configOverrideFiles: